great-expectations/great_expectations/docs/intro.rst

 -  Simplify debugging data pipelines if (when) they break.
 -  Codify assumptions used to build models when sharing with distributed teams or other analysts.
+-  Automate verification of new data deliveries purchased from a vendor before using them for analytics.
+-  Package tests for whether new data meets assumptions when sharing notebooks that generate reports or analysis.
+-  Makie implicit knowledge explicit and reducing the number of "data integration meetings" and round-trips to subject-matter experts to elicit necessary context and requirements while buiding a new pipeline.
+-  Discover new unit tests based on edge cases in data.
+-  ... and many more

 Workflow advantages
 -------------------